 - By online booking (Please bring photographic identification to the reception team who will issue you with a registration form).

 When requesting an appointment, please consider whether your problem could be referred to an appropriately trained nurse.
 Also, please bear in mind that we have more doctors working in the mornings than in the afternoons.

 We have several types of appointment available:

-- Routine appointments which you can book up to six weeks in advance.
+- Routine appointments which you can book up to four weeks in advance.

 - Weekly appointments which are released daily for a week’s time (ie Monday we open up Monday week, but not Tuesday week).

 - Daily appointments for patients who have been triaged by the nurse and assessed as requiring to see a GP that day.